olab-io/ofSketch/README.md

 - [ofxMediaType](https://github.com/bakercp/ofxMediaType)
 - [ofxSSLManager](https://github.com/bakercp/ofxSSLManager)
 - [ofxTaskQueue](https://github.com/bakercp/ofxTaskQueue)

+__You must__ also replace the empty openFrameworks directory inside of `bin/data` with the openFrameworks distribution that you would like your ofSketch projects to use.

 Hypothetically, ofSketch should work on all platforms when compiled from source, however this is untested.